Great Pustaha: Form

 If closed, the pustaha takes the form of a beast standing on its four hooves.
 The top panel is surmounted with a carved representation of the serpent-like animal with the head of a singa.
 At the bottom panel is four legs or hooves.
 Achim Sibeth, author of The Batak, commented that the animal is the representation of the Naga Padoha, a primordial water serpent that rules the underworld.
 A Batak creation myth told that in primordial times when the world was all ocean, the serpent stirred up sand from the ocean bed to create the first islands which create the islands of Indonesia.
 Other expert thinks that the figure represents the singa.
-The word singa, borrowed from Sanskrit singa meaning "lion", dates back to the time of the first contact with Hindu traders in the southern Batak area.
+The word singa, borrowed from Sanskrit सिंह (siṃha) meaning "lion", dates back to the time of the first contact with Hindu traders in the southern Batak area.
 In Batak culture, however, the singa is a complicated mythical creature related to the female serpent.
 An example of the representation of singa can be found in a wooden animal head collected by Tassilo Adam, a German planter and an enthusiast in Batak Toba culture.

 Between the cover-panels are pages of the pustaha, folded like the book music used in a mechanical street organ.
 The 56 pages are made of the bark of the agarwood (Aquilaria malaccensis).
 The bark page reaches 17 meters in length if unfolded.
 The ink is made of a mixture of boiled tree resin and other ingredients.
 Bamboo skewers, buffalo horn or the grain of a sugar palm leaf is used for the writing.
 The Great Pustaha contains descriptions of all kinds of spells and incantations needed by the datu.
 Examples of formula in the pustaha are a formula to destroy other villages; formula to eliminate opponents; to inspire love; stories about the creation of the world.

 A rattan cord is attached to the front legs and through a hole in the abdomen.
 This cord is used to carry the pustaha like a bag.

 The Great Pustaha is always displayed unopened in the museum, which emphasizes its animal-like physical aspect.